 The Company believes that it is in compliance in all material regulations applicable to its exploration activities.
 The Company is dealing with certain Finnish environmental authorities in regards to certain issues on the Rompas property.
 See also "Exploration Projects - Finland - Environment and Permitting".
-Existing and possible future environmental legislation, regulations and actions could cause additional expense, capital expenditures, restrictions and delays in the activities of the Company, the extent of which cannot be predicted.
-Before production can commence on any properties, the Company must obtain regulatory and environmental approvals.
+Existing and possible future environmental legislation, regulations and actions could cause additional expense, capital expenditures, restrictions and delays in the activities of the Company must obtain regulatory and environmental approvals.
 There is no assurance that such approvals can be obtained on a timely basis or at all.
 The cost of compliance with changes in governmental regulations has the potential to reduce the profitability of operations.